Learn more about chronic pain

 Chronic Pain Resources

-Below you will find some helpful tips and articles on chronic pain
+Helpful tips and articles on chronic pain

-Chronic Pain Foundations & Organizations
+Chronic Pain Organizations

 Why people stop taking narcotics

 Narcotics are sometimes the only effective way to manage chronic pain.
-However, the severe constipation they cause may be a reason patients stop taking them.
+However, severe constipation they cause may be a reason patients stop taking them.

-Learn more about opioid induced constipation by watching the video.
+Learn more about opioid-induced constipation by watching the video.

-Also, there are new medications on the market that can help reduce the constipation associated with narcotic medications.
+Also, there are new medications on the market that can help reduce constipation associated with narcotic medications.